manahiljawed-mj/Database-Connection-Using-Linux-Terminal/README.md

 # PostgreSQL Database Setup and Usage Guide 💻🔑📊

 This guide will help you set up a PostgreSQL database on your Linux machine and perform basic operations.
+This solution will also work in case where you cannot make direct connection with dbeaver or any other software.

 ## Installation